zebrunner/community-edition/docs/config-guide.md

 ## SonarQube Integration

-To enable sonarqube integration need to have the following components configured correctly
+In order to enable sonarqube the following components must be configured correctly.

 ### Create a [GitHub App](https://developer.github.com/apps/about-apps/)